ktorch/ktorch/docs/devices.rst

 PyTorch has the capability to create or move tensors, modules and optimizers onto CPU or GPU devices.
 Internally, PyTorch has a more varied set of devices than are allowed in the python or c++ interface;
 the main device choices are CPU or Nvidia GPU's with compute capability >= 3.7 as of version 1.8.1.

 Specifiying ```cuda`` without a device index implies the default CUDA device -- typically ```cuda:0``, but would mean ```cuda:1`` if the default CUDA device were switched to the second GPU.

-From a q/k session, the following functions deal with CPU and CUDA devices:
+From a k session, the following functions deal with CPU and CUDA devices:

 - ``device`` - query the device for the session or allocated object, e.g. tensor, vector, module, etc.
 - ``cudadevice`` - query or set the default CUDA device if any available.
 - ``cudadevices`` - query the count or names of the available CUDA devices.
 - ``to`` - move previously allocated object to a different device.

+.. index:: cudadevice

 Device
 ******